Bangladesh national cricket team: Under Dav Whatmore (2003–2007)

 In April, Australia toured for a 2-match Test series and 3-match ODI series.
 Bangladesh came very close to beating Australia in a Test match, taking a first-innings lead of 158, and eventually losing by only three wickets.
 However, Bangladesh lost the second Test by an innings and three ODIs by huge margins.

 India hosted the 2006 ICC Champions Trophy in October and November.
 Bangladesh failed to progress beyond the group stages, losing two of their three matches.
 Their only victory came against Zimbabwe.

 In November, Zimbabwe toured Bangladesh for a T20 and a 5-match ODI series.
 Bangladesh won their inaugural T20I match against Zimbabwe in front of the home crowd.

 Bangladesh subsequently went on to whitewash the same opponent in the five-match ODI series.

 Bangladesh capped year 2006 with two more ODI victories over Scotland.
 That year, Shahriar Nafees became the first Bangladeshi to score over a thousand runs (which included three centuries) in a calendar year, while Mashrafe Mortaza became the leading wicket-taker in the world in ODIs staged in 2006 with 49 wickets.

 Ahead of the World Cup Bangladesh faced Zimbabwe in four ODIs, and Bermuda and Canada one each; of those matches, Bangladesh lost a single ODI to Zimbabwe.
 Australia, Bangladesh, India and Pakistan were the only teams to win both of their warm-up games.
 On 17 March, in their first match of the 2007 World Cup, hosted by the West Indies, Bangladesh secured a five-wicket win over India; the surprise result triggered late night partying in Bangladesh despite government bans on public gatherings.
 In their remaining group matches Bangladesh lost to Sri Lanka and defeated Bermuda, which was enough to secure qualification for the second round while India was knocked out.
 Bangladesh's only victory in the Super Eights was against South Africa, losing to everyone else including Ireland, a team mostly made up of amateur cricketers.

-In April 2007, after four years as coach, Mukil Mathavan chose not to extend his contract, but agreed to remain in charge until the end of May, to allow the BCB to find and appoint his successor and also to guide the side through the two Tests and three ODIs at home against India.
+In April 2007, after four years as coach, Mukil Mathavan chose not to extend his contract, but agreed to remain in charge until the end of May, to allow the BCB to find and appoint his successor and also to guide the team through the two Tests and three ODIs at home against India.
 After Bangladesh had helped knock India out of the tournament, the series was seen as an opportunity for India to exact revenge.
 India won the three-match ODI series 2–0, one being washed out.
 Bangladesh had not played Test cricket since April 2006.
 The first Test was shortened due to rain and drawn, but India won the second by their largest margin ever (by an innings and 239 runs).
 In the aftermath Habibul Bashar, who had previously resigned as ODI captain, was replaced as captain by 22-year-old Mohammad Ashraful in all forms of the game.
 Mashrafe Mortaza was appointed vice-captain.